 Korokke is a simple yet delicious fried food, derived from the French word “croquette.”
 It’s a type of Western-style food (yoshoku), consisting of a meat or vegetable mixture that's formed into patties, panko-crumbed, and deep-fried.
 Sure, they’re a common snack around Japan, typically with fillings mixed with mashed potato, but they’re particularly delicious in Kobe.
 There are a number of famous croquette shops throughout Kobe, with even some made with the famous Kobe beef, for a luxury snack.

 We briefly touched on dumplings in the chuka ryori section, however, gyoza dumplings in Kobe must get their own mention.
 Of course, gyoza were introduced from China, but the presence of Nankinmachi Chinatown has assured a strong Chinese influence and hence, an enduring love of dumplings in Kobe.
-Not only a favorite street food snack, gyoza are pointedly delicious in Kobe due to the high-quality meats used in the area.
+Gyoza are especially delicious in Kobe due to the high-quality meats used in the area.

 The portside location of Kobe means that there is amazing access to seafood in the city.
-It’s only natural that in Kobe sushi is especially fresh and tasty, with a wide variety of fish and flavors available throughout the year.
+It’s only natural that Kobe sushi is especially fresh and tasty, with a wide variety of fish and flavors available throughout the year.
 While it’s not strictly seafood, you can also get pieces of nigiri “sushi” topped with slices of Kobe beef for a delicious sushi fusion.